SEND and Inclusion

 Some students can have permanent or temporary changes to their curriculum to ensure their needs are being met.
 This is usually as part of the agreed Statement/EHC provision.

 Resources are adapted to help access including varying colour of paper as well as size of text for dyslexic pupils and specific instructions and guidance for pupils with conditions such as Asperger’s Syndrome.
+They may also include timetable adjustments and monitoring.

 Some pupils are given 1:1 support to improve access to activities such as homework.